Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Introduction

-From an experimental standpoint, the core features of this model---driven collective excitation, tunable dissipation, and network geometry---are increasingly accessible in platforms such as \textit{superconducting qubit arrays}, \textit{trapped ion crystals}, and \textit{photonic lattices} with engineered loss.
-The bright/dark mode separation, in particular, has direct analogs in cavity-QED and waveguide QED systems where selective coupling plays a central role.
-Our results may thus inform both the design of synthetic energy transfer devices and the control of excitation flow in programmable quantum simulators.

-While our focus is on an artificial system amenable to precise modeling and control, the architecture and mechanisms we study are inspired by natural photosynthetic complexes such as LH1--RC systems in purple bacteria.
-These biological networks have evolved to exploit coherence and symmetry in noisy environments---a balance that our model captures and extends into regimes relevant for quantum engineering and quantum thermodynamics.
-In this sense, our work lies at the interface between synthetic quantum systems and biologically motivated quantum transport.

-This paper is organized as follows: in Sec.
-II we introduce the Lindblad open quantum system formalism.
-We do this for both the ordered system, where a Fourier transform on the donor-ring can be treated as collective modes, and for the disordered system where each donor-ring atom is unique.
-Analytic results for transfer efficiencies are given for the ordered system.
+The core ingredients of the model: collective light–matter coupling, tunable dissipation, and controllable network geometry are increasingly accessible in experimental platforms such as superconducting qubit arrays~\cite{Wong2019,Pisani2023,Wallraff2004,Blais2021,Koch2007}, trapped-ion systems~\cite{so2024trapped}, and photonic or waveguide QED lattices~\cite{forcherio2014nanoring,adamo2012electron,Xue2017,Blais2004}.
+In such systems, engineered dissipation and symmetry-protected subspaces play a central role in state transfer and quantum information routing.
+The mechanisms identified here therefore provide design principles for programmable quantum transport devices in which excitation flow can be directed and protected by cavity-mediated hybridization.

+This paper is organized as follows.
 In Sec.
-III we present our results for the transfer efficiency variation with detuning and dephasing both with and without disorder.
-We provide an explanation of the high transfer efficiencies in terms of a dark-state mechanism.
-A conclusion is given in Sec.
-IV.
+II we introduce the Hamiltonian and Lindblad description for both ordered and disordered systems and derive analytic expressions for transfer efficiency in the symmetric limit.
+Sec.
+III presents numerical and analytic results for transfer efficiency as functions of detuning, disorder, and dephasing, and identifies the photon-mediated dark transport channel responsible for high efficiency.
+Sec.
+IV develops reduced exactly solvable models that provide interpretive guidance for the full dynamics.
+Conclusions and outlook are given in Sec.
+V. \cbl